thindil/steamsky/bin/doc/MODDING.md

   warning about lack of food.
 Optional.
 - Key `NoDrinksIcon`: Hexadecimal number on UTF-8 character used to show warning about lack of drinks.
 Optional.
+- Key `NotVisitedBaseIcon`: Hexadecimal number on UTF-8 character used to show not visited bases on map.
+Optional.

 ## Debugging
 If you want test your changes, you may run game in debug mode.
 In this mode